microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualendpoint-get-cloudpconpremisesconnection.md

 Namespace: microsoft.graph

-Read the properties and relationships of a [cloudPcOnPremisesConnection](../resources/cloudpconpremisesconnection.md) object.
+View the properties and relationships of the [cloudPcOnPremisesConnection](../resources/cloudpconpremisesconnection.md) object.

 ## Permissions